Kalebu/Nida/README.md

 'XXXXXX'
 ```

+## Image and Signature are currently not supported (Depreciated !!)

 National ID Photo and Signature are auto converted into PIL Images and you can easily save just as shown below;

 ```python